Constipation in Children

 How can I help my child live with constipation?

 Constipation can be either short-term (acute) or long-term (chronic).
 Children with intestinal diseases may have chronic constipation problems.
 But in most cases, constipation is a short-term condition.
 If your child has chronic constipation, work with your child's healthcare provider.
 In an age-appropriate manner, include your child in treatment discussions and plans.
-Together you can create a care plan that is right for your child.
+Together you can create a care plan that is correct for your child.

 When should I call my child's healthcare provider?